openSUSE/vagrant-ceph/README.md

 ### Boxes from the Vagrant Cloud

-Standard boxes from [Vagrant Cloud](https://app.vagrantup.com/opensuse) shouldn't be explicitly added.
-When you use it in `BOX` environment or Vagrant file, vagrant first search it in the cloud and downloads it.
-Example of standard box is `BOX="opensuse/openSUSE-15.0-x86_64" vagrant up`, that will be found and download automatically from the cloud.
+Standard (Vagrant) boxes from the [openSUSE project in the Vagrant Cloud](https://app.vagrantup.com/opensuse) should not be added manually.
+When you assign a standard box in the `BOX` environment variable or you directly specify it in the `Vagrantfile`, then `vagrant` automatically searches for the box in the Vagrant Cloud.
+Provided the box exists, it is downloaded and added to your local list of Vagrant boxes.
+An example of a standard box is this: [opensuse/openSUSE-Tumbleweed-Vagrant.x86_64](https://app.vagrantup.com/opensuse/boxes/openSUSE-Tumbleweed-Vagrant.x86_64).
+Should you choose to use it, all you have to do is type `BOX="opensuse/openSUSE-Tumbleweed-Vagrant.x86_64" vagrant up`.

 ### Boxes from local files

 Choose the box you wish to use from the boxes subdirectory.